Labor + Trade Relations

 Close Relations: Ways Builders Can Work Well With Trades

 Do you want to attract and keep the best subcontractors?
-Working well with trades starts with putting systems in place
+Start by putting these systems in place

 The shortage of skilled trade contractors the industry is experiencing now may have a similar Darwinian effect on builders over the next few years as the housing bubble did circa 2008: When things finally get sorted out, only the fittest companies will likely remain, and the steps they took to survive will have made them tougher competitors.